 Learn the key IA concepts that will help you better organize and manage information across multiple contexts.

-Information architecture does for digital products and services the same kinds of things architecture does for buildings: deciding on structures that make meaningful and enduring changes to the human environment.
+Information architecture is to digital products and services as architecture is to buildings: it’s a process for deciding on structures that make meaningful and enduring changes to the human environment.

 But information architecture isn’t just for people who have “information architect” in their job description, and it’s not just for a single slice of a design project.
 Rather, it’s an important dimension of any engagement—from before the project begins until well after it ends.